 We also use landing-page quality to determine auction competitiveness, find out more in our Help Centre.

-Some content, regardless of context, can be disruptive.
-For legal and reputational reasons, we don't allow certain categories of ads.
+We don’t allow certain categories of ad because they can be disruptive or problematic, regardless of context.
 As always, you're responsible for the content you promote on Pinterest, as well as the safety and trustworthiness of the products and services you offer.

 We never allow ads with: